 Living in The Hague

-Finding a suitable place to live during your studies at The Hague University of Applied Sciences (THUAS) is important.
-Housing is your own responsibility, but THUAS is glad to provide some arrangements and information to help you on your way.
+It is important to find the right place to live during your studies at The Hague University of Applied Sciences (THUAS).
+Finding accommodation is your own responsibility, but THUAS can provide you with some helpful information and guidance when making your living arrangements.

-THUAS cooperates with DUWO Accommodate, which has around 400 furnished rooms available for newly arriving international THUAS students.
-The rental periods are set for one semester, or a maximum period of 1 year.
-If you would like to make use of DUWO, please visit the
+DUWO Accommodate, specialists in student accommodation.
+DUWO has around 400 furnished rooms available for new international students on its books.
+The rental periods vary from one semester to a maximum period of one year.
+Before you start your search, please read the

 Hotels and Hostels

 The Student Hotel in The Hague offers student accommodation just a five-minute walk from the THUAS campus.
 The Student Hotel provides fully furnished rooms and suites with private and shared kitchens, a gym, bar/restaurant, library and study rooms available for up to one year.
 Rent even includes a bicycle.

 THUAS students staying at The Student Hotel can enjoy the experience of living with both Dutch and international students.
 The Student Hotel may also suit students looking for temporary accommodation, for instance a few days before moving into longer-term student accommodation.
 There is also a choice of budget hostels in The Hague, for example

 For further information on living in The Hague, please also refer to the section “Living” at

 Should you have any questions, you could also contact the

 International Office of The Hague University of Applied Sciences.